-Section 1.SHORT TITLE; FINDINGS.
+Section 1.
+SHORT TITLE; FINDINGS.

-- · Short title.
+- Short title.
 Schedules That Work Act. - Findings.
 This subsection describes workers' need for a voice in their work schedules, and more predictable and stable schedules.
 The vast majority of the workforce is juggling responsibilities at home and at work.
-Women are primary or co-breadwinners in 63 percent of American families, and 26 percent of families with children are headed by single mothers.
+Women are primary or co-breadwinners in 63 percent of American families and 26 percent of families with children are headed by single mothers.
 Seventy percent of workers in the U.S. today report experiencing work-family conflict.
 Low-wage workers, who are most likely to be raising children on their own, have the least control over their work schedules and the most unpredictable schedules.
-For example, 20 to 30 percent of workers in low wage jobs struggle with being required to work extra hours with little or no notice, many workers in low-wage jobs receive their schedules with very little advance notice and their hours vary from week to week or month to month; and some workers are sent home without being paid for their shift.
-These unfair scheduling practices make it difficult to provide care for children and other family members, including arranging for care; pursue workforce training; get or keep a second job that is needed to make ends meet; or address one's own medical condition.
+For example, roughly half of low-wage workers report very little or no control over the hours they are scheduled to work, 41 percent of workers who are ages 26-32 and work in hourly jobs report getting their work schedules a week or less in advance, and some workers are sent home early when work is slow without being paid for their scheduled shift.
+These unfair scheduling practicesmake it difficult to provide care for children and other family members, including arranging for care; pursue workforce training; get or keep a second job that is needed to make ends meet; or address one's own medical condition.
 Retail sales, food preparation and serving, and building cleaning occupations are among those most at risk for unpredictable and unstable schedules.
 According to data from the Bureau of Labor Statistics, 66 percent of food service workers, 52 percent of retail workers, and 40 percent of janitors and housekeepers know their schedules only a week or less in advance.
 At the same time, employers that have implemented fair work scheduling policies that provide more worker-driven flexibility, predictability, and stability, have experienced significant benefits, including reductions in absenteeism and workforce turnover, and increased employee morale and engagement.

-Section 2.DEFINITIONS.
+Section 2.
+DEFINITIONS.